deniszanin/dotfiles/README.md

 # What is it?

-This setup includes plugins and configuration file for VIM.
-VIM Plugins:
+This setup includes plugins and configuration files for VIM editor.
+Plugins are optional:
+ - Pathogen
  - NerdTree
  - Tagbar
  - Neocomplete
  - Vim-airline
- - Nerdfonts and
+ - Nerdfonts
  - Devicons

 It is also included configuration files for: